Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

-  Previously, I received B.Eng. from the Honored [Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/) of IIIS, Tsinghua University.
+  Previously, I received B.Eng. in Computer Science from the Honored [Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/) of IIIS, Tsinghua University.
 During my undergraduate journey, I was fortunate to be the recipient of [Yao Award](https://iiis.tsinghua.edu.cn/en/list-673-1.html) (the highest honor for a Yao Class student), Yao Class summa cum laude, and the Excellent Diploma Thesis Award of Tsinghua University.   <br/>

   <br/>